Skatteetaten/vagrant-hashistack/README.md

     1. `vault_enterprise=true`

 In order to simplify making such changes in the configuration, we provide `switches`.
-These are switches which are controlled by `env` variables and provide the user with the opportunity to quickly switch between the configuration setup.
+These switches are controlled by environment-variables, and provide the user with the opportunity to quickly switch between different configurations.
+The next sections will describe the defaults, and how to change them.
 All supported switches are listed under `# Control box features` section in the [.env_default](ansible/templates/.env_default.j2) file.

 To get a broader understanding of the configuration and how you can override it see the upcoming two sections [Default Configuration](#default-configuration) and [Override default configuration](#override-default-configuration).